nzakas/understandinges6/manuscript/13-Modules.md

 export multiply;
 ```

 There are a few things to notice in this example.
 First, apart from the `export` keyword, every declaration is exactly the same as it would be otherwise.
-Each exported functioni or class also has a name; that's because exported function and class declarations require a name.
+Each exported function or class also has a name; that's because exported function and class declarations require a name.
 You cannot export anonymous functions or classes using this syntax unless you use the `default` keyword (discussed in detail later in this chapter).

 Next, consider the `multiply()` function, which isn't exported when it's defined.
 That works because you need not always export a declaration: you can also export references.
 Finally, notice that this example doesn't export the `subtract()` function.
 That function won't be accessible from outside this module because any variables, functions, or classes that are not explicitly exported remain private to the module.